-Nancy L. Keating, MD, MPH, is a Professor of Health Care Policy at Harvard Medical School and an Associate Physician at Brigham and Women’s Hospital.
+Nancy L. Keating, MD, MPH, is a Professor of Health Care Policy and Medicine at Harvard Medical School and a physician at Brigham and Women’s Hospital.

 Dr. Keating’s research focuses on the quality of care delivered to patients with cancer and the influence of physicians, hospitals, and health care systems on care delivery.
 Other work has assessed communication between patients and physicians and among physicians.